jamesrascal/wordpress-backup/README.md

 - Can be set on a cron job.

-You currently need two scripts downloaded to the server.
+There are 2 parts to this script:

 1. WordPressBackup.sh
+    - the main script that does all the heavy lifting.
 2. Backup.profile

-WordPressBackup.sh is the main script that does all the heavy lifting.
+    - the configuration profile that manages the retention policy
-Backup.profile is what tells the script which directory to backup and how long to keep those backups.

 How to use: